LumiUG/LumiUG/README.md

 </a><br>

 ## About me
-Hey, I'm UnderGame, a student and developer with many skills from Spain!
+I'm ug, a student and developer with many skills from Spain!
 Im learning Unity, C#, webdev, and other random stuff that I find interesting.<br>
 I'm mostly retired from making Discord bots and Minecraft Origins at the moment.
 I'm moving on to gamedev <3 (You'll hear from me soon...)<br>
 <img align="center" src="https://komarev.com/ghpvc/?username=xUnderGame" >